Van der Waals interaction at short and long distances: a pedagogical path from stationary to time-dependent perturbation theory: Coulomb gauge and instantaneous approximation

+We now quantize the instantaneous theory, since the following calculation uses ordinary perturbation theory around the oscillator ground state.
 The quantum version of this system yields London's expression for the interaction energy between dipoles when the dipolar limit is taken, but it also contains contributions from higher electric multipoles.
+The full quantum Hamiltonian $\hat{H}$ in the instantaneous approximation is